friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 ## Withdraw TFT

-> It is not recommended to keep your ThreeFold tokens permanently in an online TFT wallet, as provided by online cryptocurrency exchanges such as BTC-Alpha, because online wallets are more likely to get hacked than offline wallets.
-Instead we highly recommended to keep your ThreeFold tokens in an offline TFT wallet, such as the one provided with the ThreeFold App.
+> It is not recommended to keep your ThreeFold Tokens permanently in an online TFT wallet, as provided by online cryptocurrency exchanges such as BTC-Alpha, because online wallets are more likely to get hacked than offline wallets.
+Instead, we highly recommended keeping your ThreeFold Tokens in an offline TFT wallet, such as the one provided with the ThreeFold App.

-In order to withdraw your ThreeFold tokens from your online TFT wallet on BTC-Alpha go through the following steps:
+To withdraw your ThreeFold Tokens from your online TFT wallet on BTC-Alpha go through the following steps:

 1. Make sure you have the ThreeFold app installed as documented in [Token Trade using the ThreeFold App](/threefold_app.md) and have the address of your ThreeFold App wallet copied, as documented in the [Receive tokens](/threefold_app.md#receive) section